altafc22/CoronaTracker/README.md

 Corona Watch is unofficial application to provide live world wide and indian corona statistics

+# Features

+Live data from 200+ countries

+Live data on india statewise

+Realtime graphics to of Covid19

 ![](images/poster.png)

 ### API Used in this project